Video Transcript: Tammy's Story

 For me it boils down to a very simple saying, which is you can't be what you can't see.
 And I believe that having Aboriginal people in schools was pivotal in shaping me feeling like I belong and feeling like I have a space and place in a New South Wales public school.

-I feel very honored to work in a community like mine and it is an honor that I never take for granted.
+I feel very honoured to work in a community like mine and it is an honour that I never take for granted.

 My name is Tammy and I lead in a New South Wales public school.